AP-Skill-Development-Corporation/Crud/README.md

 		```

 ##### Making Models for crudApp
-  * We are making a model or database table for our app.
+  * We are making a model or database table for our app.<br>
   **`models.py`**
 ```python
 from django.db import models